zerry101/OrderManagementSystem/README.md

   * Press (Ctrl + /)  in your chosen folder then write gitbash.ink to open git terminal

 ## 2 Cloning the Project
-  * Now write command :-  `git remote add origin https://github.com/zerry101/OrderManagementSystem.git`
+  * Now run command :-  `git clone https://github.com/zerry101/OrderManagementSystem.git`

   * This will help you to clone the orderManagementSystem  in your computer system